 Sometime in mid-November, snow builders begin spraying steel forms with snow.
 In a few days, when the snow is completely frozen, the forms are removed — leaving the skeleton of ICEHOTEL.
 At this point, artists from all over the world gather to begin the task of realizing their crystalline dreams.

 The work is completed in phases, and as sections are finished, guests arrive to stay for the day or overnight and view continuing construction.
-When the entire complex is complete, the hotel remains full for the duration of the season.
+The hotel remains full for the season when the entire complex is complete.

 Providing spectacular views of the Northern Lights, ICEHOTEL is a popular spot for adventurous travelers and hosts hundreds of weddings each year.

-When the spring thaw begins, ICEHOTEL begins to thaw as well, melting slowly back into the Torne River until it has completely disappeared.
+When the spring thaw begins, ICEHOTEL also begins to thaw, melting slowly back into the Torne River until it has completely disappeared.
 Lasting only a few months and unique each year, a visit to this handmade, dreamlike creation is truly an experience of a lifetime.